cobrbra/immigration_queue_simulation_edinburgh_airport/README.md

 ```
 source("shiny/demo_shiny_app.R")
 ```
 Note that, as with `raw_data`, there's too much data underpinning the Shiny App to provide here.
-There are three options for dealing with this:
+There are two options for dealing with this:

  * Running `targets::tar_make()`.
 Beware: this will take some time (maybe one to be run overnight).
  * Asking us, and we'll send you a pre-computed data folder.

- * The Shiny App is also available through a password-protected online application.
-If you would like log-in credentials, please get in touch.
+The Shiny App is also of coure available through its online interface.
+See our report for login credentials.